-Content Your Child Should Encounter
+Content Students Should Encounter

 - Black-footed ferret survival is dependent on prairie dog survival. - Black-footed ferrets need prairie dogs living close together-it's not enough to have a large number of prairie dogs if they are spread too far apart. - The cheatgrass invasion is due in part to a fragile prairie biome.
-The biome is fragile in part because of overgrazing. - While cattle grazing contributes to the problem, it is also integral to the economy of the region. - A few different issues are at the heart of the problem, including overuse of land by humans, near destruction of the prairie dog population, and drought.
+The biome is fragile in part because of overgrazing. - While cattle grazing contributes to the problem, it is also integral to the economy of the region. - Two or three issues are at the heart of the problem: (1) overuse of land by humans, (2) near destruction of the prairie dog population, and (3) drought.